AdobeDocs/dynamic-media-classic.en/help/using/creating-ecatalog-image-maps.md

 1. On the left of the Map Pages screen, select the page you want.
 1. In the Image Map area, draw a rectangular or polygonal (many-sided) Image Map:

-    * **Rectangular map** - Select the Rectangle Image Map tool and drag on the page to create the rectangle.
+    * **Rectangular map**: Select the Rectangle Image Map tool and drag on the page to create the rectangle.

-    * **Polygonal map** - Select the Polygon Image Map tool, then select as many times as necessary around the perimeter of the image.
+    * **Polygonal map**: Select the Polygon Image Map tool, then select as many times as necessary around the perimeter of the image.
 As you select, Adobe Dynamic Media Classic draws the borders of the Image Map.

         After you draw an Image Map, Adobe Dynamic Media Classic assigns it a name in the Image Map list.
 To form the name, Adobe Dynamic Media Classic appends a sequential number to the name of the eCatalog page in which you are working.

 1. (Optional) From the Image Map list, in the [!UICONTROL Name] column, you can enter a new name for the Image Map.
 Do not include blank spaces in the name you enter.
-1. You can have viewers open a new web page when they select the Image Map.
-In the Image Map list panel, enter the URL of the web page in the URL column.
+1. You can have viewers open a new Web page when they select the Image Map.
+In the Image Map list panel, enter the URL of the Web page in the URL column.

    To make entering URLs (Href templates) easier, select **[!UICONTROL Edit]** and enter a template.